Start a Conversation

 When your preproposal is received, Fund staff will start the review process.
 Often times this is an iterative point in the process and we will contact you with further inquiries if necessary.

-The Projects and Grant Making Committee meets quarterly to evaluate preproposals.
+As a matter of course, the Projects and Grant Making Committee meets quarterly to evaluate preproposals.

 Final funding decisions are made by the full board at its March, June, September and December meetings.